-While purists might cringe at some of obvious SOA styling nods, you will be hard pressed to find anyone disappointed with that v twin.
-1801 cubic centimetres of twin cam Milwaukee goodness sits rubber mounted between your legs and will feed you 156nm of torque.
+While purists might cringe at some of the obvious SOA styling nods, you will be hard-pressed to find anyone disappointed with that v twin.
+1801 cubic centimetres of twin-cam Milwaukee goodness sits rubber-mounted between your legs and will feed you 156nm of torque.
 It’s note at idle is surprisingly subtle while still sounding distinctly Harley-Davidson, and when you open it up those blacked out shotgun exhausts will shoot out a ballsy roar.
 Even the deep inhale from the heavy breather intake seems to bring a smile to your face.
 My only engine gripe would be the pesky rev limiter sticking it’s hand up at 5,500 rpm, which feels premature even with six speeds to shuffle with.

 All this torque was obviously fun punching straight lines in the city, but I thought a ride up Ku-Ring-Gai Chase would reveal a few chinks in the LRS’s armour.
 That simply wasn’t the case.
-The bike felt agile from the get go; not just for a Harley-Davidson, but for any cruiser.. that is even more impressive when you factor in that front rake.
+The bike felt agile from the get-go; not just for a Harley-Davidson, but for any cruiser.. which is even more impressive when you factor in that front rake.
 You have 30 degrees of lean before you’re making sparkles, and although the rear shocks had minimal travel, the bike never felt unsettled.
-The front bar set-up will move your mittens wide and tall without looking too ridiculous, and although the mid mount controls were a bit cramped for me (190cm) I think most people will love the leg position.
+The front bar set-up will move your mittens wide and tall without looking too ridiculous, and although the mid-mount controls were a bit cramped for me (190cm) I think most people will love the leg position.

 Priced at $26,250 ride away – even if you’ve never considered riding a Harley-Davidson, get to your local dealer and take the Low Rider S for a test; it’s not all torque.